top of page

-If you are looking for a manager to invest your capital, you know that finding one you can trust and rely on is essential to your investment success.
-Yet beneath the polished presentations and glossy reports lies a fundamental conflict of interest — one that quietly eats away at your returns.
+If you are looking for a manager to invest your capital, finding one you can trust is essential for your investment success.
+Beneath the polished presentations and glossy reports lies a fundamental conflict of interest.
+This conflict quietly eats away at your returns.

-Imagine hiring a captain who refuses to board the ship he wants you to travel on, or a chef who won’t taste his own food.
+Imagine hiring a captain who refuses to board the ship he wants you to travel on.
+Or a chef who won’t taste his own food.
 That’s how much “skin in the game” most asset managers have.
-They collect hefty fees no matter how their portfolios perform and rarely invest meaningful personal capital alongside their clients.
+They collect hefty fees regardless of how their portfolios perform.
+Rarely do they invest meaningful personal capital alongside their clients.

 The result?
-Conflicts of interest that quietly steer managers toward protecting their own income instead of investing as well as possible for you.
+Conflicts of interest that steer managers toward protecting their income instead of investing as well as possible for you.

-Before entering investment management, I had spent more than a decade as a consultant and business owner.
-Across industries and countries, one lesson repeatedly stood out: people make better decisions when they think and act like owners, with real skin in the game—exposed to both the upside of success and the downside of failure.
+Before entering investment management, I spent over a decade as a consultant and business owner.
+Across various industries and countries, one lesson stood out: people make better decisions when they think and act like owners.
+They must be exposed to both the upside of success and the downside of failure.
 Alignment isn't optional; it sharpens focus, demands discipline, and ensures accountability.
-It's what separates thriving enterprises from stagnant ones.
+It separates thriving enterprises from stagnant ones.

-So imagine my surprise when I discovered that almost no one managing investments in capital markets thinks like an owner.
-Instead, the industry runs on statistics and models based on false assumptions, as well as misaligned incentives—all of which are to the detriment of clients.
+Imagine my surprise when I discovered that almost no one managing investments in capital markets thinks like an owner.
+The industry runs on statistics and models based on false assumptions and misaligned incentives.
+All of this is detrimental to clients.

-When I researched investment firms in Switzerland to join over many months, only a handful stood out for credibly focusing on business fundamentals.
+When I researched investment firms in Switzerland to join, only a handful focused credibly on business fundamentals.
 I joined the one I admired most.

-After six years of advising pension funds, insurers, and private banks there, I had spoken to hundreds of prospects and clients.
+After six years of advising pension funds, insurers, and private banks there, I spoke to hundreds of prospects and clients.
 Only four ever asked the most important question: “How have you invested your own money?”
 A question that is usually answered vaguely, if at all.

 Later, as a member of our investment committee, I experienced the problem firsthand.